kirov117/LeanTestingSDK_PHP/README.md

 $comments = $LT->bugs->find(38483)->comments->all(['limit' => 1]);
 echo $comments->toArray();

+// Will return false if unable to move forwards
 $comments->next();      echo $comments->toArray();

+// Will return false if already on last page
 $comments->last();      echo $comments->toArray();

+// Will return false if unable to move backwards
 $comments->previous();  echo $comments->toArray();

+// Will return false if already on first page
 $comments->first();     echo $comments->toArray();
 ```